 When a student first attends our program, parents are given the opportunity to remain at school for a period of time sufficient to exchange pertinent information with the classroom teachers and service delivery team in order to ensure a smooth transition for the child.

-Parents, clinical personnel, or individuals interested in learning more about The Campus School at Boston College or wishing to schedule a visit should contact the Director, Dr. Barbara Cataldo, at 617-552-3460.
+Parents, clinical personnel, or individuals interested in learning more about the Campus School at Boston College or wishing to schedule a visit should contact the Director, Thomas Miller, at 617-552-3460.